Frederick Hastings Rindge House

-The Frederick Hastings Rindge House is a historic house located in the West Adams district of Los Angeles, in Los Angeles County, California.
+Built in 1904, The Frederick Hastings Rindge House is a historic house located in the West Adams neighborhood of Los Angeles, California.
+In 1986, it was listed on the National Register of Historic Places.

+History

-The Rindge House was built in 1904 for Frederick H. Rindge and wife Rhoda May Knight Rindge and designed by Frederick Louis Roehrig and E.C.
+The Rindge House was built in 1904 for Frederick H. Rindge and wife Rhoda May Knight Rindge and designed by Frederick Roehrig and E.C.
 Shipley in a Renaissance Revival-Romanesque Revival Victorian style.

-In 1986, the Rindge House was listed on the National Register of Historic Places based on architectural criteria.
+1986, the Rindge House was listed on the National Register of Historic Places based on architectural criteria.

 Rindge Ranch

 In 1892 Frederick H. Rindge purchased the 13300 acre Spanish land grant Rancho Topanga Malibu Sequit or "Malibu Rancho".
 He later expanded it to 17000 acre) as the Rindge Ranch, which encompasses present day Malibu, California, and Rhoda May ran it, its oil derrick, and railroad after Frederick's death, also founding the Rindge Dam, Malibu Potteries, and what became Serra Retreat.